blukatdevelopment/UnchainedWorldsOld/character_creation/classes/lycanthrope.md

 #### Agile physique
 At level one, you can transform into your lycanthrope form.
 Your size is medium and your speed is 30ft.
-Your maximum hit points are recalculated with your hit die size changed to 1d10 during this transformation.
+Your maximum hit points are recalculated to be 8+CON per hit die during this transformation.
 Acrobatics checks and dexterity saving throws are made with advantage.

 #### Incisors